-The top-level number for this section will tell you the greatest number of unique users used your guide in a single day.
+The top-level number for this section will tell you the greatest number of unique users that used your guide in a single time period.
 Clicking on this section to reveal more details will show you the number of unique users over time.
 The time period used will depend on the date range selected in the upper right corner — it may be as small as a day, or as large as a month if your date range spans many years.

-- Browse: Your guide was downloaded after tapping the “see more >” button.
+- Browse: Your guide was downloaded after tapping the View all > button in the app.

 - Code: A passphrase was used to discover your guide.

-- One_step: If your guide lives in a multi-guide app, you can link to your landing page (found in the Promote section and on your guide dashboard).
+- One_step: If your guide lives in a multi-guide app, you can link to your Guidebook Web page (found in the Promote section and on your guide dashboard).
 From your Guidebook Web page, your users will be able to download and install the app.
 After the app is launched, they’ll automatically be prompted to download your guide and their download will be recorded in this category.

 - Recommended: If access to device location services has been allowed by the user, there will be a special category on the home screen that shows guides that have a nearby guide location.

-- Restore: When you restore your iOS device from a backup, it will reinstall all apps and app data that were previously on the device.
+- Restore: When a person restores their iOS device from a backup, it will reinstall all apps and app data that were previously on the device.
 When the Guidebook app (or your own Branded app) is launched after performing a device restore, users will be asked if they would like to re-download their previously saved guides.
-If they tap yes, you'll see those downloads here.
+If they tap yes, those downloads will be categorized as restore.

 - Root: Your guide was downloaded from the home page of the app.

-- Search: Your guide was found using the search box on the home screen of a multi-guide app.
+- Search: Your guide was found using the search box on the Find Guides tab of a multi-guide app.

 - Scan: A QR code was scanned to discover your guide.

 - Undefined: Generally, this means that a download was started, but not completed.
-This could be a result of the user cancelling the download or a poor network connection.
+This could be a result of a user cancelling the download or a poor network connection.

-Here you’ll see which menu modules were launched out frequently.
-Any item pinned to the menu, such as a list item or schedule track may display here.
+Here you’ll see which menu modules were launched most frequently.
+Any item pinned to the menu, such as a list item or schedule track, may display in this section.